 The calcaneus becomes tilted and so its medial tuberosity approaches the medial malleolus.
 Its vertical height is less on the medial side, and the anterior part of the bone deflected medially, following the direction of the neck of the talus.
 The posterior tubercle is displaced under the talus.
 The sustentaculum tali is often poorly developed.

 - Callosity in Neglected CTEV.
 CTEV in this patient was never treated.
-This photo was taken when patient was 29 years old.
+This photo was taken when the patient was 29 years old.
 Note the big callosity as a result of weight bearing.

 Clinical Presentation of Congenital Talipes Equinovarus